healiseu/triadb/INSTALLATION.rst

 Python Environment
 ==================

 TRIADB is written in Python3.
 You can run scripts on a shell, you can create Web Browser applications or you may try a more interactive computing style in a Jupyter Notebook.
-For this reason we recommend you run your tests with the latest Anaconda Python 3.7 distribution.
+For this reason it is recommended you run your tests with the latest Anaconda Python 3.7 distribution.
 It has also become a standard practise to create a virtual environment and test Python packages there.

 Anaconda Environment Setup
 --------------------------